Simmering: Sufficient is better than optimal for training neural networks: Generalized Sufficient Training

 \section{Generalized Sufficient Training}

-The simmering method we presented above demonstrates that sufficient learning consistently outperforms optimal learning in all of the cases we tested.
-To understand why, it is useful to situate simmering in the context of the relationship between data, the underlying reality they imperfectly represent, the geometric structure of neural network representations of data, and algorithmic exploration of those geometric structures.
+The simmering method we presented above demonstrates that sufficient training consistently generates more generalizable networks than optimization-based training in all of the cases we tested.
+To understand why, it is useful to characterize how neural network architecture and data noise affect the geometric structure of the loss landscape, and how optimization and simmering traverse this geometric structure to train generalizable neural networks.